DocNow/twarc/docs/tutorial.md

 ### Working with Pandas

-To avoid the issues with Excel we're going to use the Python library [Pandas](https://pandas.pydata.org/).
+If you are going to be using the scientific Python library [Pandas](https://pandas.pydata.org/) for any processing or analysis, you may wish use Pandas methods to load your data.
 This is used to load and manipulate data like we have in our CSV file.
 Note that for this section we're going to run a very simple computation, the references will have links to more extensive resources for learning more.

-TODO: Decide whether to run as a script, or interactively.

 ```python
 import pandas